Over the last few years, we've helped over 30 agents retire by purchasing their book of business and servicing their customers.

 Most agents aren't doing anything at all.
 I'm not sure if that comes as a surprise or not, but it's the reality of our industry.

 I'd just guess that only about 10% pass their business on to their kids or other family members.
 A handful of agents sell their book, and the rest just let it die.

-4. Why sell my book when I can let it fizzle out while still drawing an income from it?
+6. Why should I sell when I can let it fizzle out while still drawing an income from it?

 Agents who think doing nothing is better than selling their book likely haven't thought it through.

 - Companies who want a quick dollar: a lot of companies buy a book of business and just let it run off.
-They find a guy in dire straits so to speak, they only pay him 1x, and then they just let the book run.
+They find an agent in dire straits, they only pay them 1x, and they just let the book run.
 They don't service it or try to grow it – they just want to end up on the right side of their investment.

-Agents also buy them.
-If I'm a young guy and I know this is going to be my career, I'd be looking to buy someone else's book of business.
+- Other independent agents: if I were a young agent and knew this was going to be my career, I'd be looking to buy someone else's book of business.
 It's a great way to grow your business.
-In most cases, you don't have to buy the book as a lump sum.
-Most people want to be paid over time.
+In most cases, you don't have to buy the book as a lump sum as most people want to be paid over time.
 And if it's someone who's local and has clients in your area, it's a beautiful fit.

 Buying your book is really in the best interest of your FMO, because they're making a small percentage on your business already, and they don't want to lose that business.